Dormilich/ripedb-client/README.md

 ## Installation

-ToDo: Install the RIPE client via composer
+You can install the RIPE client via composer

     composer require "dormilich/ripedb-client": "dev-master"